BennyLouie/jp-draws/README.md

 Installs all the dependant modules required to run this React App.

+### `node server`

+Starts up the node server for the app in order to user Stripe API.

 ### `npm start`

 Starts up this project.
 MAke sure to run the rails backend first.
 That way you will be prompted to open this app on a different PORT.